joelschutz/stagehand/README.md

 ## Features

-- Lightweight and easy-to-use scene management for Ebiten
+- Lightweight and easy-to-use scene management for Ebitengine
 - Simple and flexible API for creating and switching between scenes
 - Managed type-safe states with the power of generics
 - Built-in support for transition effects between scenes